 Omega-3 fatty acids are polyunsaturated fatty acids containing two or more double bonds in their acyl chain and a double bond on carbon number (3) (26).
 Changes in omega-3 fatty acid blood levels have been associated with cardiovascular disease and depression (27).
 The cardioprotective effects of omega-3 fatty acids likely are due its ability to be incorporated into and thereby enhance the stability of atherosclerotic plaques (26).
 Increasing the intake of polyunsaturated fatty acids has been shown to increase lipid peroxidation.
 Supplementation with omega-3 fatty acids, therefore, may increase oxidative stress on the body.
 Studies have shown that mucosal alpha-tocopherol levels decrease upon omega-3 fatty acid supplementation, which researchers believe may result from the body’s attempt to counteract the added oxidative burden (11).
 Besides reducing serum antioxidant levels, little is known about how this added oxidative stress affects the body.

 Omega-3 fatty acid supplementation has been shown to decrease IL-6 (18) and tumor necrosis factor-alpha (28) levels while leaving most other mononuclear cell functions unaffected (29).
 Omega-3 fatty acids may also reduce inflammation in patients with ulcerative colitis by reducing rectal dialysate leukotriene B4 (10).
-Because of their anti-inflammatory effects, omega-3 fatty acids were thought to benefit patients with asthma (22) and cystic fibrosis (21); however, data are inconclusive.
+Because of their anti-inflammatory effects, omega-3 fatty acids were thought to benefit patients with asthma (22) and cystic fibrosis (21), but data are inconclusive.

 Increasing PUFA intake in pregnant women increases PUFA concentration but not cytokine concentration in human milk (30).
 Omega-3 fatty acid supplementation provides protection against ultra-violet radiation-induced erythema and p53 expression, a biomarker of DNA damage (20).

 - Glucocorticoids: Omega-3 supplementation may potentiate some of the adverse effects of glucocorticoids in a murine model.
 Clinical relevance is not known (46).